EyeDaleHim/Crow-Engine/docs/overview.md

 typedef LogicState = haxe.ds.StringMap<Dynamic>;
 ```

-There are typically three scopes of state:
+There are typically four scopes of state:

-*   **Global State**: Shared across the entire game.
+*   **Global State**: All values are persistent until the game ends.
+*   **Executor State**: The values for that stated are tied to the executor.
 *   **Local State**: Temporary state, often for a specific event or interaction.
 *   **Entity State**: State specific to a single game entity.

+The order of states is as follows:
+*   LOCAL > GLOBAL > ENTITY
+*   For STATIC, you will have to explicitly define in your files to use it.

 ---